suitcss/suit/doc/overview.md

   .Grid-cell` rather than `.Grid .Grid-cell`.

-* Use classes rather than tags in selectors, as much as is practical, e.g., use `.list-item` rather than `.list li`.
+* Use classes rather than tags in selectors, as much as is practical, e.g., use `.List-item` rather than `.list li`.
 This helps make components more reusable and robust.

 Trait composition takes place on the element: